bettinson/site/_posts/2020-07-13-markov-melody-generation-with-ruby.md

 * Chords
 * Octave awareness (for chord inversions)
 * More meaningful user input or browser interactivity

+I like this because it allows me to sort of jam with the computer.
+I can play a melody, and then hear various variations close to its style outputted by the code.
+From there, I can tweak it and feed it back into the program to get something more interesting.
+Collaborating with probability!

 Have you done anything interesting with generative music?
 I'd love to hear from you!
 Email me at [mattbettinson@hey.com](mailto:mattbettinson@hey.com).
 Get the source code [here](https://github.com/bettinson/markov_midi).